Accessing the Cart

 To see what cart information you can use in your templates, take a look at the Order (opens new window) class reference.
 You can also refer to the example templates’ shop/cart/index.twig (opens new window) file.

-Once a cart is completed and turned into an order, accessing the current cart via either method starts this process over.
+Once a cart is completed and becomes an order, accessing the current cart via either method starts this process over.

 # Displaying Cart Contents